What does the Bible mean when it says Lot's wife turned into a pillar of salt?

 In the morning, as they entered Zoar, the Lord rained massive fire and brimstone upon the Sodomites and the city of Sodom, and upon Gomorrah and the other cities of the plain and their inhabitants.

 Then, in what seems to readers today to be an amazing statement, we are told Lot's wife “looked back from behind him, and she became a pillar of salt.”
+The photo at right shows an actual salt pillar at the Dead Sea.

 The Bible does not tell us the name of Lot's wife, although the Midrash (an ancient Jewish commentary) says her name was Idis, pronounced EE-dis.